What is Customer Sentiment? And Why Does it Matter?

 The final suggestion is to gather feedback proactively from customers.
 You can do this via polls, surveys, one-on-one conversations, social media, and so on.

 As you gather feedback, look for opportunities to leverage the insights.
 Not only will this help you improve your products and services, but it also shows customers you truly value their opinions to deliver great customer service every single time.
-You can chalk this up as another win in the customer sentiment column!
+You can chalk this up as another win in the positive customer sentiment column!

 Additional Resources